Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 • Corporations

-For individual portfolio management services, SPC requires a minimum account size of $5,500 for SIGMA Managed Accounts maintained at Fidelity, and have the discretion to waive these minimums.
+For individual portfolio management services, SPC requires a minimum account size of $5,500 for its SIGMA Managed Accounts maintained at Fidelity but has the discretion to waive these minimums.
 There is no minimum asset amount required for retirement plan consulting services.
 Other minimums may be imposed on a client-by-client basis.

 Sigma Financial Corporation offers various services to its clients, including financial planning services.
 In the way of consultation, it offers financial consulting as well as pension consulting services.
-Portfolio management services are available for individuals as well as for small businesses.
+Portfolio management services are available for individuals and institutional clients.

 SPC generally offers portfolio management through the SIGMA Managed Account and does so on a discretionary basis, but clients can submit a written request to elect a non-discretionary arrangement.
 Beyond this, there is a charitable investment advisor program available for account holders with more than $250,000 in a donor-advised fund at Fidelity Charitable, as well as direct-at-fund programs for clients who are mainly interested in the funds of a particular mutual fund company.
 The firm also offers employer-sponsored retirement plans, financial planning services, consulting and pension consulting.

-Investment advisor representatives (IARs) at Sigma Financial may use one or more of the following approaches or strategies when providing investment advice:
+Investment advisor representatives (IARs) who work with SPC may use one or more of the following approaches or strategies when providing investment advice:

 • Charting and technical analysis: This involves the gathering and processing of price and volume information for a particular security.